totalspectrum/spin2cpp/doc/spin.md

 ### Inline assembly

 fastspin accepts inline assembly in `PUB` and `PRI` sections.
 Inline assembly starts with `asm` and ends with `endasm`.
-The inline assembly is still somewhat limited; the only operands permitted are immediate values, registers, local variables (including parameters and result values) of the containing function, or labels of that function.
+The inline assembly is somewhat limited; the only operands permitted are immediate values, hardware registers like `OUTA`, local variables (including parameters and result values) of the containing function, or labels of that function.
 (Spin doesn't support goto and labels, but you can define labels in `asm` blocks and jump to them from other `asm` blocks that are in the same function.
 Some other languages supported by fastspin do have labels.)
+Member variables (declared in the `VAR` block) may not be used directly in inline assembly.

 Branching inside the function should work, but trying to return from it or to otherwise jump outside the function will almost certainly cause you to come to grief, even if the compiler allows it.
 Calling subroutines is also not permitted.